China less worried about global criticism these Olympics

 “When China hosts the Olympics again, it is no longer the China back in 2008,” dissident Chinese artist Ai Weiwei said in an email to The AP.
 Ai helped design the famous Bird’s Nest stadium that was used in the 2008 Games — hoping it would signify a new openness — and then regretted doing so, calling it and the Olympics China’s “fake smile.”

-Ai was jailed in 2011 in China on unspecified charges and now lives in exile in Portugal.
+Ai was jailed in 2011 in China on unspecified charges and how lives in exile in Portugal.
 The Bird’s Nest will again host the opening ceremony on Feb.
 4.

 “China today has deviated further away from democracy, freedom of press and human rights, and the reality has become even harsher,” Ai added.